philc/book-notes/architecture/suburban nation - andres duany.md

 ## The victims of sprawl (chap 7)

 * Children lose their autonomy in suburbia; their mobility is only to the edge of the subdivision.
-* Typically, one parent has to become the parent's personal chauffeur ("soccer mom").
+* Typically, one parent has to become the child's personal chauffeur ("soccer mom").
 * Cul-de-sac kid: "the child who lives as a prisoner of a thoroughly safe and unchallenging environment."
 * Authors argue that kids living in suburbs contribute to teen auto deaths (because they must drive